naabvb/alvaInfluxDBReporter/README.md

-# OomiInfluxDBReporter
+# AlvaInfluxDBReporter

-Small utility that fetches electricity consumption data from Oomi and uploads it to InfluxDB 1.8.
+Small utility that fetches electricity consumption data from Alva and uploads it to InfluxDB 1.8.

 ## Prerequisites